 1 Make sure that, on the front panel, the Cartridges light is flashing.
-If other lights are on, look up their meaning in Chapter 8.
+If other lights in the upper part (the status and error groups) are on, look up their meaning in Chapter 8.
+Any lights in the lower part of the panel (the print quality, media type and media source groups) are not relevant at this stage.